Upper School World Language

 Prerequisite: Spanish II

 Spanish III is an intermediate-level course designed to build upon students’ learning from Spanish I & II through thematic units that include a multitude of verb forms, including the subjunctive mood.
 These grammar structures equip students with the ability to communicate more effectively in the target language.
 Vocabulary units include new terms to discuss the natural world, life in the city, well-being, creative arts and current events.
 Activities, games and homework place greater emphasis on written Spanish than in previous years, as students at this level possess more complex grammar to express themselves.
 Compositions often demand students to make cultural and historical comparisons while also employing creative writing.
-Students may also work collaboratively on creative projects, such as using new vocabulary to draft and present an initiative to make the Derryfield School more green.
-Listening comprehension is heavily emphasized, as the class is taught almost exclusively in the target language, and students are presented with more recordings and videos in Spanish.
+Students also work on research and collaborative projects such as using new vocabulary to discuss and solve environmental concerns in Colombia or plan an arts-focused trip in a Spanish-speaking city.
+Listening comprehension is heavily emphasized, as the class is taught primarily in the target language, and students are presented with more recordings and videos in Spanish.
 Students are expected to participate daily in Spanish with a strong emphasis on more complex communication and expression.

 Open to: Grades 9-12